zachjjohns/react-yearbook/README.md

 Then create a controlled component that allows a user to add a new student.

-### Iteration 3 (extension - do not attempt until iterations 0 - 2 are completed)
+### Iteration 3 (optional extension - do not attempt until iterations 0 - 2 are completed)

 Add in the functionality so that a user can click and edit a student's information.
 A user should be able to update the name, quote, and superlative.

 Lastly, add a delete button on each card that allowers a user to remove students that are no longer attending.

-### Iteration 4 (extension - do not attempt until iterations 0 - 3 are completed)

-Test all of your components.
-This not only includes snapshot tests, but also all of your methods and changes in state.